- This event has passed.

 This 2-hour webinar, which costs $200, will look at applying this approach to some electrical and mechanical products to illustrate how the HALT method can help improve the design and reliability of products other than electronics.
 Although less work has been done to use HALT in these products, there is considerable benefit to applying the HALT methodology.

 About your instructor: John Paschkewitz has over 45 years’ experience in product assurance, testing, reliability and sustaining engineering in several industries.
 He holds a B.S. in Mechanical Engineering from the University of Wisconsin – Madison and a M.A. in Business Management from Central Michigan University.
 He is a graduate of the Defense Systems Management College Program Management Course.
-He is a registered Professional Engineer and ASQ Certified Reliability Engineer (CRE), a Senior Member of ASQ and a Member of SAE and ASME.
-He is a Regional Councilor for the ASQ Reliability Division.
+He is a registered Professional Engineer and a Member of SAE and ASME.

 Cost: $200 per person, $180 per person if you have five or more from the same company